JimmieM/doro-fe/README.md

 NodeJS with Typescript.
 I find NodeJS very easy to work with generally.
 A simple web API has never been cleaner with NestJS for example.

-.NET core is a true love, but that's another discussion.

 ### CI/CD

 Docker.
 Docker is undeniably great.
 Since the Frontend is being served as a SPA on CDN (Cloudfront ex.), only the backend is deployed with Docker.

-I created a seperate package (doro-docker) to preserve Docker related scripts and deployment.
+I created a seperate package [doro-docker](https://github.com/JimmieM/doro-docker) to contain Docker related scripts and deployment.
 It's a simple enough deployment where the Docker package is pulled onto an EC2, in this example.
 Run some scripts to install docker and docker-compose.
 Then a custom script to build the image by pulling the BE from GitHub.
 Would be better to store the image on AWS (ECS) or Docker but this is efficient enough.

 ## General infrastructure